-Not that it’s any surprise, but our family obviously follows a “real food” diet.
-And I don’t even really think of it as a “diet,” at least in the sense that we are restricting ourselves from certain foods, because my husband and I honestly don’t even want highly processed food anymore.
+Not that it’s any surprise, but our family follows a “real food” diet.
+And I don’t even really think of it as a “diet,” at least in the sense that we are restricting ourselves from certain foods, because we honestly love to eat this way.
 All those packaged foods that contain artificial flavoring taste, well, artificial to us now.
-And since we’re a little more particular about what we put in our mouths thanks to our “new and improved” taste buds, it’s actually pretty easy to avoid that kind of stuff.
+And since we’re a little more particular about what we put in our mouths thanks to our “new and improved” taste buds, it’s actually pretty easy to avoid the processed stuff when you don’t even want it anymore.
 Now my kids are a completely different story and while they eat mostly “real food” at home, they’d be happy to indulge in bright blue packaged cupcakes tomorrow if someone offered them up (and just for the record – we would let them participate, within reason).

 But let me get back to the topic at hand.
 While eating “real food” is somewhat self explanatory, I am finding there are a lot of other other diets out there that don’t tell you much by just the name.
 Some of these I was already familiar with and some are fairly new to me, so I did some research.
 For everyone’s reference you’ll find a list with some general explanations below.
 And if I left anything pertinent off the list please feel free to share with us in the comments below.

 Note: Just to be clear I am not necessarily promoting or demoting any of these diets…I was simply curious and wanted to share my findings.
 Think of this as a vocabulary lesson!